dsimic/morningstar-fundamentals/README.md

 morningstar
 ==========

-Scrapy spider which can be used to scrape financial statement data from morningstar.com.
+Scrapy spider which can illustrates how one could scrape financial statement data from morningstar.com.

 Currently, it scraps very basic cashflow and income statement items.